Bentleigh East: Geography

 Larger than its namesake Bentleigh (and featuring a completely unrelated postcode), East Bentleigh is 14 km south-east from Melbourne's Central Business District.
 Its boundaries form a square shape, which is to the west by Tucker Road, to the north by North Road, to the east by Warrigal Road and to the south by South Road.
 It is bisected by Centre Road east-west and East Boundary Road north-south.
 The area around Mackie Road is the locality of Coatesville.
 East Bentleigh generally enjoys smooth road surfaces.

-Features

-Since opening in 1975, the 147-bed Moorabbin Hospital, part of Monash Health, has become one of Victoria's leading medical and research facilities, building a tradition of high quality care to its community.
-It is home to the Monash Cancer Centre and other health care services in addition to Victoria's first Simulation Centre, which plays a major role in the education and training of undergraduate and postgraduate medical students, nurses and allied health professionals.

 Education

 Government primary schools within Bentleigh East include Valkstone Primary School, Coatesville Primary School, Tucker Road Primary School and East Bentleigh Primary School.

 McKinnon Secondary College (New Campus), at the Virginia Park site, is the school's Year 8/9 campus, with some Year 7 programs.
-It will take its first students in 2022.
+It was scheduled to take its first students in 2022.

 Government schools closed by the Kennett Government during the 1990s included East Bentleigh Primary School (in Centre Road), Eastmoor Primary School and Moorleigh High School (now Moorleigh Village).

 St Bede's College (formerly St James College) is a Catholic boys high school.
+Bentleigh East is also home to Bentleigh Secondary College.